Video tutorial about building forms.

 Video tutorial about using the form builder.

-When you start a new form in the form builder, all you see is a green bubble with a icon and a red bubble with a icon.
-Those two bubbles indicate the starting point (green) and ending point (red) of your form.
+When you start a new form in the form builder, all you see is a green and a red bubble, indicating the start and end of your form.
+In between these bubbles, we're going to build our form structure.

 Screenshot of a welcome message in Tripetto